 A high-risk score does not necessarily mean that an office is managed ineffectively or that it is not functioning properly, but merely indicates that the services or functions are inherently high-risk activities due to large expenditures or revenues, large amounts of cash, public interest, missioncritical operations, or support for other critical internal operations.
-The overall results identify the areas of activities with the highest risk factors, as described above, that may warrant or benefit from additional management action or Audit Services review.
+The overall results identify the areas of activities with the highest risk factors, as described above, that may warrant or benefit from additional management action or standard operating procedures.

-The areas of higher risk include the Office of Finance, Office of School Administration and the Office of Human Resources.
-Audit resource days have been included in the FY20 Annual Plan of Audits in areas of district operations in each of these higher-risk areas.
+The areas of higher risk include the Office of Finance (Financial), Office of Operations (Operations) and the Office of Human Resources (People).
+Audit resource days have been included in the FY23 Annual Plan of Audits in the higher-risk areas of district operations.